Carson Kelly Player Props: Diamondbacks vs. Dodgers

-On Tuesday, Carson Kelly (.296 on-base percentage in past 10 games, 52 points above season-long percentage) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks, including Carson Kelly (.370 on-base percentage in past 10 games, 111 points above season-long percentage), take on starter Bobby Miller and the Los Angeles Dodgers at Chase Field, Wednesday at 9:40 PM ET.

-He reached base in all three of his plate appearances (2-for-2 with a double) in his most recent game against the Twins.
+He had a one-hit showing in his most recent game (1-for-2) against the Dodgers.

 Carson Kelly Game Info & Props vs. the Dodgers